anyaevostinar/anyaevostinar.github.io/classes/201-w24/HW8.md

 Test your algorithm on your test data where you know what the correct answer is.
 Note that you should return an empty list if there is not a path between the start and end article.

-Your program should output the links the user should click on to follow a shortest path from the starting page to the ending page or tell the user that there isn't a path.
+Your program should output the links the user should click on to follow a shortest path from the starting page to the ending page or tell the user `There isn't a path`.

 ## README
 As always, you should include a detailed README for this homework.